 - After selecting an earlier restore point, you can click on “Scan for affected programs“.
 This will show all the installed programs and applications that will be deleted during the system restore procedure;

-- After reviewing affected programs, you can proceed by clicking “Next“;
+- After reviewing the affected programs, you can proceed by clicking “Next“;

 Note: System Restore is just like updating your Windows.
 You cannot use your computer during the restore process, and it usually takes a little while.